-- Even if the oil level is sufficient, the warning light may flicker when riding on a slope or during sudden acceleration or deceleration, but this is not a malfunction. - This model is also equipped with a self-diagnosis device for the oil level detection circuit.
-If a problem is detected in the oil level detection circuit, the following cycle will be repeated until the malfunction is corrected: The oil level warning light will flash ten times, then go off for 2.5 seconds.
+- Even if the oil level is sufficient, the warning light may flicker when riding on a slope or during sudden acceleration or deceleration, but this is not a malfunction. - This model is equipped with a selfdiagnosis device for the oil level detection circuit.
+If a problem is detected in the oil level detection circuit, the oil level warning light will flash repeatedly.
 If this occurs, have a Yamaha dealer check the vehicle.